yangjc/template-parser/readme.md

 ### Variables

-Variables in echo statements will be replace by their values.\
+Variables in *echo statements* will be replace by their values.\
-Variables are wrapped by variable marks.
+Variables are wrapped by *variable marks*.

     ##[ echo line one {{ var-name }} {{ obj:key0 }} ]##
     ##[ echo More lines {{ obj:key-of-obj:key-of-key-of-obj | actions:action0 | actions:action1 }} ]##